Bristol Motor Speedway Media Guide

 Bristol hosts races in several NASCAR touring series, highlighted by two major NASCAR Cup Series weekends.
 The biggest names in NASCAR, including Dale Earnhardt, Darrell Waltrip, Cale Yarborough, Richard Petty, Jeff Gordon, Rusty Wallace, Kyle Busch, Dale Earnhardt Jr., and Bobby Allison have earned victories at the legendary track.

-For 32 years Food City has sponsored the Spring Cup race at Bristol.
+For 34 years Food City has sponsored the Spring Cup race at Bristol.
 Food City is NASCAR’s second longest running race entitlement sponsor in the sport.
 Food City has been involved in the event since 1987 through their hosting of one of the most popular fan events on the NASCAR circuit, Food City Family Race Night.
+Food City first sponsored the Cup entitlement in 1992.

 The historic facility, forged amid the scenic mountains of Northeast Tennessee near the Virginia state line, earned its reputation for producing incredible finishes during its most storied event, referred to as “America’s Night Race.”

 The first Night Race at Bristol was held in 1978, and stands today as one of the first on the Cup circuit to illuminate NASCAR’s marquee touring series under bright stadium lights.
-In 2023, BMS will celebrate its 45th anniversary of conducting major auto races after dark and appropriately both the Food City Dirt Race and the Bass Pro Shops Night Race in September will be held under the lights.
+In 2025, BMS will celebrate its 47th anniversary of conducting major auto races after dark.

 Prior to the game, a special country music concert was held, featuring a trio of successful local acts.
 The Honda Ridgeline Bristol Tailgate featured Kenny Chesney, The Band Perry and Old Dominion in front of a crowd of more than 40,000.